LoftyTowers/CheckoutPaymentGatewayApi/README.md

 ### Autofac

-- I chose to use Autofac for my Dependency Injection (DI) because I had the greater familiarity to the build int .netcore DI
+- I chose to use Autofac for my Dependency Injection (DI) because I had the greater familiarity to the build in .netcore DI.
+In hindsite this was added complexity and perehaps the native DI would have been a better choise.

 ### Automapper

--   Used
+-   U

 ### JWT